Cessna 172 Flying

 Holding Pattern Entries – Direct, Parallel, and Teardrop

-Many instrument students are concerned about how to determine which holding pattern entry to use.
+Many instrument students are concerned about how to pick holding pattern entries.

 Teardrop entries (area B) have the pilot set a generally 30 degree offset after passing the fix, track outbound an appropriate length of time, then turn inbound to join the hold.